ArshadAhmadzada/Project/README.md

 As we stated above we used linear regression as it is one of the most common types of statistical analysis which is used to predict the relationship between two variables.

+The coding process started with importing the necessary libraries and car pricing data.
+Since it didn't have any impact on car prices we dropped Car ID from our data set.
+To gain a clearer understanding of the data, we plotted the prices to observe the distribution and determine if there is an asymmetry present.
+The distribution of the price is right-skewed, which could lead to outliers in the tail region and this could negatively affect the performance of the model.
+Therefore, log-linear regression might be better suited than simple linear regression for our model.